deemru/php-cgi-spawner/README.md

 [php-cgi-spawner](https://github.com/deemru/php-cgi-spawner) is the smallest and easiest application to spawn a multiple php-cgi processes in Windows for your web server with FastCGI.

-- It spawns as many php-cgi on a signle port as you need.
+- It spawns as many php-cgi (x86 or x64) on a single port as you need.
 - It automatically restarts them if they crashed.

 ## Usage